How an IPO Works in India? | Share India

-IPOs, or initial public offerings, have become one of India's most trending investment-related topics due to the immense wealth some of them have generated over the past couple of years.
+IPOs, or initial Public Offerings, have become one of India’s most trending investment-related topics due to the immense wealth some of them have generated over the past couple of years.
 IPOs like Devyani International Limited, Data Patterns (India) Limited, and Happiest Minds Technologies Ltd are some names that have at least doubled the initial investment amount.

 At the same time, companies see IPOs as one of the most effective ways to take growth to the next level.
 Through the IPO, the company raises funds by going public and offering its shares to the general public.
-Those funds are used to fund future projects and venture into new businesses.
+Those funds are used to finance future projects and venture into new businesses.
 The launch of an IPO may be beneficial to both companies and investors.

 However, a private company cannot arbitrarily decide it wants to launch its IPO and list itself on the stock exchanges tomorrow.
 How does an IPO work, then?